dotnet/roslyn-analyzers/Porting FxCop Rules to Roslyn.md

     The rationale for this choice is that developers using .NET Core, which is delivered as a set of NuGet packages, will automatically get exactly the API-specific analyzers they need.
 Developers using .NET Framework will still need to manually download the API-specific analyzers.
 For those developers, we might consider creating a consolidated NuGet package containing the analyzers for all types in the .NET framework.
 By doing these two things, we minimize the number of times developers have to search for and download API-specific analyzer packages.

-* For rules that do not relate to the usage of specific APIs, but relate instead to more general coding guidelines, we should organize the rules according to the intended purpose of those guidelines.
+* Rules that do not relate to the usage of specific APIs, but relate instead to more general coding guidelines, should be organized according to the intended purpose of those guidelines.
 For example, some rules might help API authors produce consistent public APIs, but those rules might not make sense for test assemblies.
 (We will package those analyzers in Microsoft.ApiDesignGuidelines.Analyzers.dll, which by the way is essentially the original purpose of FxCop.)
 As another example, there might be some rules that restrict the expressiveness of the language (by discouraging the use of certain language features) in order to gain a performance advantage.
 Such rules would only apply in a specific context where that tradeoff is acceptable, and hence it would be useful to place them in a separate NuGet package.

 ## Analyzer packages

 The list of all the rules that ship in VS, along with certain other FxCop/Roslyn rules that we know of, is captured in the file [RulesInventory.csv](https://github.com/dotnet/roslyn-analyzers/blob/master/RulesInventory.csv) file (which, thanks to GitHub, is searchable).
-That file also has contains our proposed factoring of the analyzers (in the "Proposed Analyzer" column, which perhaps might have been better named "Proposed Analyzer Package").
+That file also contains our proposed factoring of the analyzers (in the "Proposed Analyzer" column, which perhaps might have been better named "Proposed Analyzer Package").

 ### API analyzer packages